Skip to content

 Want your apartment to smell AMAZING without the use of Febreeze or other fake scents?
 Just grow some oranges in your living room.

-They’ll need at least 5 hours of sunlight a day, but with the right pot, soil, and regular watering, you can grow your own oranges.
+Oranges need at least 5 hours of sunlight a day, but with the right pot, soil, and regular watering, you can grow your own.
 If you don't get enough sunlight, you can always add some supplemental grow lights, like T5 LED bars.

 Container Gardening

-If you decide to use any of the methods above to start a garden, you’re using a technique called container gardening.
+If you decide to use any of the methods above to start a garden, you’ll be using container gardening, a technique.

 Container gardening is a great way to make up for lack of space, makes pest control more manageable, and is an excellent way to introduce your children to gardening.